 FUT hair transplants are permanent.
 So if you take care of your hair, your transplant should last a lifetime.
 To make the most of your hair, you’ll need to:

-If you are interested in learning more about our follicular unit transplantation treatments just get in touch for a free consultation with one of friendly patient advisors to find out more and how we can help.
+If you are interested in learning more about our follicular unit transplantation treatments just get in touch to book a consultation.